2023 Best Value Architecture/Urban Planning Bachelor's Degree Schools in Missouri

 Best Missouri Schools for Affordable Quality for a Bachelor's in Architecture/Urban Planning

-Our analysis found Drury University to be the best value school for architecture and related services students who want to pursue a bachelor’s degree in Missouri.
-Drury University is a small private not-for-profit school located in the city of Springfield.
+Our 2023 rankings named Drury University the best value school in Missouri for architecture and related services students working on their bachelor’s degree.
+Drury University is a small private not-for-profit school located in the medium-sized city of Springfield.

-Read full report on Architecture & Related Services at Drury University
+Full Architecture & Related Services at Drury University Report

 In-state tuition fees for undergraduate students at WUSTL are $58,866 per year.